-Will my solar produce on a cloudy day?
+Will my solar array produce energy on a cloudy day?

 What if hail damages my solar panels?

-Many homeowners also choose to protect their systems by adding them to their homeowners’ insurance policies.
-This insurance can help cover most or all of the costs of repairing, replacing, or upgrading panels that have been damaged by stormy weather or “Acts of God”.
+Plus, you can protect your rooftop solar array by including it in your homeowner’s insurance, which would cover most or all of the costs of repairing, replacing, or upgrading panels that have been damaged by act-of-god-level weather events.

-What if snow and ice build up on my system over the winter?
+What if my panels get snow and ice buildup in winter?